-Through engaging research lessons and 21st-century learning, students gain skills in argumentative reasoning and digital literacy, the ability to form solid arguments and solve problems creatively.
+Through engaging research lessons and 21st-century learning, students develop skills in argumentative reasoning and digital literacy, the ability to form solid arguments and solve problems creatively.

-Through inquiry-based learning opportunities, students gain experience planning how to attack a particular line of research, accumulating data and structuring their results properly to convey their desired point of view.
+Through inquiry-based learning opportunities, students gain experience planning how to approach a particular line of research, accumulating data and structuring their results properly to convey their desired point of view.

 We also continue the tradition of collecting the most exciting books for pleasure reading, including suspense thrillers, dramas, supernatural and relationship books, to stoke the creative fires of our students.
 Book clubs and literary clubs help encourage our more ambitious readers and writers to reach their full potential.

 If you are looking for a book or other resource in our library, please use this link:

 If you want to explore other school libraries in our District, please use this link: